Best Lobster Sauce

 The Best Lobster Sauce is loaded with jumbo chunks of lobster cooked in a light sauce made with wine and butter.
 Tender, juicy pieces of lobster tails sauteed in one skillet for a delicious sauce to serve over pasta or rice for an easy dinner.
 With a few easy-to-follow steps, you too can make this gourmet dish that looks and tastes like a million bucks!

-A delicious meal, this lobster sauce is the perfect dish to make for special occasions, a small dinner party, or a date night.
+A delicious meal, this lobster sauce is the perfect dish to make for special occasions, a small dinner party, a date night, or the holidays.

 Why is this the Best Lobster Sauce?